Enrolling in Medicare is simple and often automatic. Follow these four steps to learn what you should do:

 - Can't charge you more based on pre-existing health problems

 If you try to buy a Medigap policy after your six-month enrollment period has ended, you are not guaranteed coverage and can be charged more if you have health problems.

-To learn about Medigap plans offered in your area, you can use the online Medicare Personal Plan Finder.
+To learn about Medigap plans offered in your area, you can use the online federal tool.
 Or, you can request a copy of ''Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare'' by calling 800‑MEDICARE (800‑633‑4227).

 Medicare Advantage Plans